Choices and Destiny

 ~Psalm 119:105 NLT

-In the Fall of 1980, I was living in Bangor, Maine, at Faith School of Theology, and working on my Ministry degree.
+In the fall of 1980, I lived in Bangor, Maine, attended Faith School of Theology, and worked on my ministry degree.

-The college was located in a rural area.
-Their tuition was affordable, and an unusual bonus I had privy to was their vegetable garden, livestock, and firewood supply, which helped supplement student tuition.
+The college was affordable and located in a rural area.
+I also had privy to their vegetable garden, livestock, and firewood supply, which helped supplement student tuition.

-I grew up outside Washington, DC in the suburbs, and even though I did not grow up in the city, I did have the benefits of city life.
-Consequentially, I experienced culture shock when I attended the large seminary school in Bangor, Maine.
-I felt it was more than I could handle, and I determined to pack my bags and return home.
+I grew up outside Washington, DC, in the suburbs, and even though I did not grow up in the city, I did have the benefits of city life.
+Consequentially, I experienced culture shock when I attended the large seminary.
+I felt it was more than I could handle and quickly determined to pack my bags and return home.

-The night before I was scheduled to leave, I attended the evening church service.
+The night before I planned to leave, I attended the evening church service.
 During the prayer time, a student whom I did not know told me the Lord had a message for me.
-He told me to stay and not give up on my education.
-I thought about his advice all night, but I had already made my choice, so when the first rays of sun filtered through my dorm room window, I started home.
-My family was living in Virginia at that time, so I went there.
+I was to stay and not give up on my education.
+All night, I thought about his advice, but I had already made my choice.
+So when the first rays of sun filtered through my dorm window, I started toward Virginia, where my family lived at the time.

-I wish I could tell you I made the right choice, but the months ahead told a different story.
+I wish I could say I made the right choice, but the months ahead told a different story.
 I lost the joy in my life, and guilt knocked on the door of my subconscious.
-My soul was burdened about my decision to leave school.
-My walk with the Lord felt anchored to this guilt and regret.
+My decision to leave school burdened my soul, and my walk with the Lord felt anchored to this guilt and regret.

-Years passed, and I continued to I drag those heavy chains of guilt around me with every breath I took.
-Sometimes I felt despair.
-Proverbs 3:5-6 says’s “Trust in the Lord with all your heart.
-Do not depend on your own understanding seek His Will in all you do, and He will show you which path to take.”
+Years passed, and I continued to drag those heavy chains of guilt around me with every breath I took.
+Sometimes, I felt despair.

-The choice I made in the Fall of 1980 diverted me from God.
-But by God’s grace, mercy, and direction I reversed the unwise choice and pursued seminary school at a later date.
-I felt like Jonah who also resisted God’s direction for his life.
-Even though I was not physically in the big fish’s belly, spiritually I was.
-So I went back to school, and in 2009 I received my degree in Biblical Studies and was ordained.
+The choice I made diverted me from God’s plan.
+But by God’s grace, mercy, and direction, I reversed the unwise choice and later pursued seminary.
+I felt like Jonah, who also resisted God’s direction for his life.
+Although I was not physically in the big fish’s belly, I was spiritually.
+I returned to school and received a degree in Biblical studies in 2009 and was then ordained.

 Listen to Me, you who follow after righteousness, you who seek the LORD … For the LORD will comfort Zion, He will comfort all her waste places; He will make her wilderness like Eden, and her desert like the garden of the Lord; joy and gladness will be found in it, thanksgiving and the voice of melody.